heywardshark50h/awesome-llm-apps/README.md

 <div align="center">

-2026-06-08@heywardshark50h, This is a Fork of [Awesome LLM Apps,](https://github.com/Shubhamsaboo/awesome-llm-apps)
+2026-06-08@heywardshark50h                This is a Fork of [Awesome LLM Apps,](https://github.com/Shubhamsaboo/awesome-llm-apps)
-Apps im using from this fork:
+Apps im using from this repository:
 1
 2